So, what do we need to know about you?

 If you were homeschooled at any point during high school please complete this form in addition to sending any traditional transcript you may have.

 4. Test scores.
-For the Fall & Spring 2022 application cycles, Loyola will be test optional.
+Loyola has a test optional admission policy.
 Students may still choose to submit SAT and/or ACT scores as part of their application for admission.
 Students who do not submit scores will not be penalized, and may still qualify for merit scholarships.
 Loyola does superscore results, meaning the admission office is reviewing the highest subscore from each section of the exams.
 If a student does choose to submit scores, we recommend sharing all test results.

 5. English Proficiency.
 Some applicants may be asked to submit English proficiency scores.
 TOEFL, IELTS, Pearson Test of English and Duolingo English Test results are accepted.
 Please send official results from the testing agency.
 The minimum score for entry on the TOEFL is a 79, 6.5 for IELTS, 53 for PTE and 110 for Duolingo.